waimea-dt/flask-project/docs/guides/images.md

 # Image / File Uploading and Access

-If you are dealing withe realtively small images / files (100kB or less), then you can store these directly in the database as Binary Large OBject (BLOB) data.
+If you are dealing withe relatively small images / files (100kB or less), then you can store these directly in the database as Binary Large OBject (BLOB) data.

-*(If you are storing larger files / images, database BLOBs wouold result in a very large SQLite database file.
+*(If you are storing larger files / images, database BLOBs would result in a very large SQLite database file.
 In this case, you should upload the files to a storage location and only store a reference to the location in the DB.
 However, this is outside the scope of this guide)*

 ## Setup the Database